 Yoram Evron (University of Haifa): OBOR and China’s Political Involvement in the Middle East: Continuity and Change Show AbstractHide Abstract

 Alon Levkowitz (Beit Berl College & Bar-Ilan University): South Korea–Persian Gulf Relations: Korean Style of Balancing between Local and Global Interests Show AbstractHide Abstract

 Supported by the Confucius Institute at the Hebrew University of Jerusalem

 Chair: Aron Shai (Tel Aviv University)

-Nataly Shahaf (Columbia University): Visual Politics: The Making of Art Society in Early Twentieth-Century China Show AbstractHide Abstract
+Nataly Shahaf (Columbia University): ‘Jotting Down’ History through Art and Its Institutions: Di Baoxian, a Man of Art and Narratives in Early 20th C. China Show AbstractHide Abstract

 Lihi Yariv-Laor (HUJI): The First Century: Chao Yuen Ren and the Birth of the Chinese Common Language Show AbstractHide Abstract

 The path of the common language and the change of its status over the years both within China and outside it coincide with China’s rise from a humiliated state among the nations to a self-confident superpower.
 The Chinese language nowadays constitutes a cultural lodestone in China’s global “soft power.”